Suzanne C. Lechner, Ph.D.

 Description of Research

-- Stress management interventions and breast cancer education interventions can be effectively tailored to meet the needs of low-income and underserved black women.
+- Stress management interventions and breast cancer wellness and education interventions can be effectively tailored to meet the needs of low-income and underserved Black breast cancer survivors.

 - Stress management improves quality of life for women diagnosed with non-metastatic breast cancer via reductions in intrusive thoughts, lowered anxiety, enhanced relaxation skills and improved psychological states of mind.
 Such changes are associated with reductions in cortisol and changes in immune functioning, particularly cytokines, reflecting better immunoregulation.